The '90s were a fun time to grow up, with some great music to enjoy during formative years.

-9 Underrated '90s Alternative Rock Bands You Should Be Into
+Top 9 Underrated '90s Bands

 What always drew me to Superchunk was the great two-guitar interplay, with both players locking in so well together playing awesome catchy and harmonies and melody.
-"Driveway To Driveway'' is most likely my favorite Superchunk jam.
+"Driveway to Driveway'' is most likely my favorite Superchunk jam.

-''Driveway To Driveway'' by Superchunk
+''Driveway to Driveway'' by Superchunk